beginner-corp/learn.begin.com/src/md/faq.md

 - Solid, helpful and growing community
 - Deployments are standard AWS SAM and CloudFormation (eject and bail to vanilla SAM anytime or stay high level)

-## How does Architect work?
+<h1 id=how-architect>How does Architect work?</h1>

-Architect implements a manifest file in the following formats:
+Architect implements an Infa as Code  manifest file in the following formats: `.arc`, `arc.json`, `arc.yaml` and `arc.toml`.

-- `.arc`
-- `arc.json`
-- `arc.yaml`
-- `arc.toml`

 Architect takes the developer defined high level definition and compiles it into CloudFormation for deployment to AWS.
 While the AWS cloud is vast Architect is a shortcut to using only the most common serverless service primitives you need to build a very scalable application, very rapidly and at a very low cost.

-One way to think cloud resources is in the following categories:
+<h1 id=compare>Compared to…?</h1>

+- K8s/Docker: containers are not serverless when the smallest unit of compute is running a literal web server
+- Terraform: wide support for older monolithic architectures and, while possible, serverless is not a first class citizen missing things like local development workflows
+- Serverless, mature tool with wide support to many platforms and capabilities but without deep support for web use cases; things like local development are an after thought

+<h1 id=what-resources>What cloud resources are currently supported by Architect?</h1>

+Architect curates AWS to the minimum essential complexity so you can focus on shipping your app.
+It selects services that are serverless, scale to zero and have generous free tiers.

 ### Compute resources
 <details>